SCMS Cochin School of Business

-SCMS Cochin School of Business, formerly School of Communication and Management Studies, is a management institute located at Kochi, India..
+SCMS Cochin School of Business, formerly School of Communication and Management Studies, is a management institute located at Kochi, India.
 The institute is located about 12 km from Ernakulam railway station.
 The school was established in 1976 by G. P. C. Nayar, under the trust Prathap Foundation for Education and Training.
 It is part of the SCMS Group of educational institutions.
 SCMS PGDM is very famous in south India.
-And it is rated as the best business school in Kerala after IIM-K since many years.
-The school providing PGDM with electives in Marketing, Finance, Retail, HR, Banking and Insurance and System and Operations.
-In 2019 batch 26 of PGDM has passed out.
+It is rated as the best business school in Kerala after IIM-K for many years.
+The school provides PGDM with electives in marketing, finance, retail, human resources, banking and insurance, and system and operations.